 Sometimes you want to keep your Windows 10 laptop running while it is closed.
 For instance, when you connect a laptop to an external monitor and don’t want to use the notebook’s own display.
 Or, if don’t want to interrupt an ongoing file download, but for some reason you need to close the lid.
 Or if you want to continue an online audio streaming with the laptop closed.

 Here’s how to keep your Windows 10 laptop on with the lid closed.
 It’s simple:

 Click on the magnifier (Search Windows) icon in the lower left corner of the screen.
 The Windows search box will show up.
 Type “closing” in it.
-The “Change what closing the lid does” option will show up in the search results.
-A click on the result will take you to a relevant section of Windows Control Panel (Control Panel\Hardware and Sound\Power Options\System Settings).
+A “Change what closing the lid does” option will show up in the search results.
+Clicking on the result will take you to a relevant section of Windows Control Panel (Control Panel\Hardware and Sound\Power Options\System Settings).

-As a side note, the same option can be used to put the laptop in hibernation mode or to shut it down completely when you close the lid.
+As a side note, the same option can be used to put a Windows laptop in hibernation mode or to shut it down completely when you close the lid.

 Choosing “Do nothing” will prevent your computer from going into sleep, hibernation, and from shutting down, but its built-in display be turned of, of course.
 In case when you have an external monitor connected to the laptop, Windows 10 display settings will change automatically to enable use of the external screen when the notebook is closed.